-Rifleman John Gallagher (14431679) served in 2nd Battalion Royal Ulster Rifles during World War Two.
+Rifleman John Gallagher (14431679) served in 2nd Battalion Royal Ulster Rifles during the Second World War.
 He was the son of John Gallagher and Jennie Gallagher of Eglinton, Co.
 Londonderry.

-He died as a result of shrapnel on 2nd July 1944 aged 19 years old.
-He was part of B Company and landed with 2nd Battalion Royal Ulster Rifles on D-Day, 6th June 1944 at Sword Beach.
-The Battalion was part of some heavy fighting during the following campaign in Normandy.
+He died as a result of shrapnel wounds on 2nd July 1944 aged 19 years old.
+He landed with B Company 2nd Battalion Royal Ulster Rifles on D-Day, 6th June 1944 at Sword Beach.
+The Battalion saw heavy fighting during the following campaign in Normandy.

 John Gallagher’s grave is in Section II, Row G, Grave 4 of La Delivrande War Cemetery, Douvres, Normandy, France.
 His headstone bears the inscription:

 Sacred Heart of Jesus have mercy on his soul.
 Mary, mother of Jesus, pray for him.